iProov/simple_face_swap/README.md

 It follows this logic:

-'''
-Loop through x coordinate for each frame:
+>Loop through x coordinate for each frame:
        if no face found (ie no x coordinate): go to previous frame and find x coordinate if xcoord > 150 then this is likely a face swap
-'''

 There are two files: